 - Oxford Online Placement test: B2 (min.
 70 in each part)

 You can apply to this programme for autumn and spring intake.
-When applying, you need to fill out the formula bellow and attach the application form (PDF) and necessary documentation (CV, exam certificates and photo ID).
+When applying you need to fill in this applicationform (Word) and send it together with:

 The tuition and registration fees include all teaching, learning support and administrative costs, but are exclusive of books.